Abstract Bergman kernel expansion and its applications: -coordinates and -frames

 for any nonnegative integers $(p_1,\cdots,p_n)$ with $p>p_1+\cdots+p_n\neq 0$, where $h_{i\bar j}=\langle e_i,e_j\rangle$.
 If the metric is analytic, then we can take $p=+\infty$.
 Moreover, any derivative of $h_{i\bar j}$ at $x_0$ can be represented as a polynomial of curvatures of both $E$ and $M$ and their derivatives. \end{lemma}

-{\bf Proof.} We first choose a holomorphic frame $\{e_1,\cdots,e_r\}$ such that $h_{i\bar j}(x_0)=\delta_{i\bar j}$.
+\begin{proof} We first choose a holomorphic frame $\{e_1,\cdots,e_r\}$ such that $h_{i \bar j}(x_0)=\delta_{i j}$.
 Let the matrix $H=(h_{i\bar j})$.
 Let the Taylor expansion of $H$ be

-where $I$ is the identity matrix; $A$ is the holomorphic part of the Taylor expansion; $\bar A$ is the complex conjugate of $A$; and $B$ is the mixed part, that is, the entries of $B$ composed of both $z$'s and $\bar z$'s. ~\footnote{If $H$ is analytic, the Taylor expansion must be convergent.
-If $H$ is smooth, the expansion is understood as {\it formal}: it doesn't have to be convergent, and even if it does, it doesn't have to be convergent to the matrix-valued function $H$.}
+where $I$ is the identity matrix; $A$ is the holomorphic part of the Taylor expansion; $\bar A$ is the complex conjugate of $A$; and $B$ is the mixed part, that is, the entries of $B$ are composed of both $z$'s and $\bar z$'s. ~\footnote{If $H$ is analytic, the Taylor expansion must be convergent.
+If $H$ is smooth, the expansion is understood as {\it formal}: it doesn't have to converge, and even if it does, it doesn't have to converge to the matrix-valued function $H$.}

 Since $\bar H^T=H$, we must have $A=A^T$.
 Let $p>2$ be an integer.
 Let $A_p$ be the first $p$ terms in the formal series $A$.
 Define a new frame $\{f_1,\cdots,f_r\}$ such that